Siddy212/canvas-es/README.md

    - `Metadata Image Type` - enables you to change the image above the metadata.
       - `Image` - Show only the scraped game image.
+      - `Boxart` - Show only the scraped game boxart.
       - `Miximage` - Compile a Miximage with boxart, marquee, and screenshot.

    - `Automatic Grid Size` - enables you to change the number of rows for the `Grid` view when `Default Grid Size` is set to `Automatic`.
 It will scale correctly to optimize screen space per system.